Atomic Gardening. Plants Created by Radiation

 At the end of the previous section, I wrote “only two new varieties”.
 What does “only” mean?
 That's two whole varieties created by the dangerous and invisible radiation!

-At least, that’s what I thought.
-It turns out that there are 2,977 varieties of plants created using radiation registered worldwide.
-Even in 2024, five new varieties were created!
+At least, that's what I thought.
+It turns out that there are 2,977 varieties of plants created using irradiated seeds registered worldwide.
+Even in 2024, five new varieties of atomic plants appeared.

 A Brief History of Atomic Gardening

 The first radiation-cultivated plant was approved in 1929.
 It was approved by the authorities in Indonesia, which was then a Dutch colony.
-No new plants appeared until 1948.
+It took a while for gamma gardening to come back — no new irradiated plants appeared until 1948.

-From 1945, when atomic bombs were dropped on the cities of Hiroshima and Nagasaki, interest in atomic energy and radiation began to grow significantly.
-It’s likely that those dealing with atomic energy wanted it to be associated not only with destruction but also with creation.
+From 1945, when atomic bombs were dropped on the cities of Hiroshima and Nagasaki, during the World War II interest in atomic energy and radiation began to grow significantly.
+It's likely that those dealing with atomic energy wanted it to be associated not only with destruction but also with creation.
 This led to the search for benefits that could be derived from the new phenomenon.

 The results of this search were sometimes quite peculiar.
 For example, the December 1947 issue of Atomic Energy Research praised the fertile soil in Nagasaki.
 An illustration of its fertility was sesame seeds twice the size of their “unirradiated” counterparts [3].